- Tenofovir DF (tenofovir disoproxil fumerate) is a nucleotide analogue that is commonly called tenofovir.

 - Side effects: kidney function, flatulence (wind), reduced bone mineral density (over first six months).

 - Tenofovir is included with FTC in the fixed dose combination Truvada.

 - Tenofovir is included, with FTC and efavirenz, in the fixed dose combintion Atripla.

 - Other notes: tenofovir is cleared by the kidneys – monitoring for kidney toxicity, and not using tenofovir with other drugs that are cleared the same way, are important safety cautions.

 Information on tenofovir side effects from the i-Base side effects guide.

 The European patient leaflet and detailed Product Information for the original tenofovir-DF (Viread) are available in PDF format from this link at the European Medicines Agency (EMA) website.
-Links to tenofovir disoproxil are here (Mylan), here (Krka d.d.) and here (Zentiva).
+Links to tenofovir disoproxil made by other companies are here: Mylan, Krka d.d. and Zentiva.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.

 The Product Information is a detailed technical summary that you can access as a PDF file by clicking the ‘Product Information’ tab.
 It describes more precisely how the drug works and how it is processed by your body.
 This includes, for example, reported food interaction studies in terms of calories or fat content.
 It includes more details of the study results and a full list of side effects and drug interactions.